Which gravitational lensing degeneracies are broken in wave-optics?: Lensing Degeneracies vs. wave-optics

 \subsection{Generalized mass-sheet degeneracy~(gMSD)}

 As discussed in the previous sub-section, in MSD, we add a constant mass density, which is a multiple of the critical density~($\Sigma_{\rm cr}$).
-However, exactly due to the fact that it is multiple of critical density, it can be broken if we have two lensed sources since critical density is redshift dependent. \citet{2012MNRAS.425.1772L} showed that one could construct a so-called generalized mass-sheet degeneracy~(gMSD), which cannot be broken even in the presence of multiple lensed sources.
+However, exactly due to the fact that it is multiple of critical density, it can be broken if we have two lensed sources since critical density is redshift dependent. \citet{2008MNRAS.386..307L, 2012MNRAS.425.1772L} showed that one could construct a so-called generalized mass-sheet degeneracy~(gMSD), which cannot be broken even in the presence of multiple lensed sources.
 This is done by first rescaling~$\kappa(\pmb{x})$ for each lensed source mass-sheet transformation and then adding monopoles to compensate for each mass-sheet such that each of the lensed sources will only be subjected to their own MSDs.
-However, as shown in sub-section~\ref{ssec:monopole}, adding monopoles essentially modifies the time delay surface (although not at the image position), and these changes will again be reflected in the~$F(t)$ and~$F(f)$ curves.
+This makes the gMSD a local degeneracy according to our definition as it re-scales the time delay surface in a position-dependent manner.
+As shown in sub-section~\ref{ssec:monopole}, adding monopoles essentially modifies the time delay surface (although not at the image position), and these changes will again be reflected in the~$F(t)$ and~$F(f)$ curves.
 Hence, we can again argue that, in wave-optics, the gMSD will be broken.